Date: 2‒3 July 2024

 Organised By: ALA Johnson and J-F Cudennec (University of Derby), EM Harper (University of Cambridge), JAI Hennissen (British Geological Survey), RJ Twitchett and TS White (Natural History Museum, London)

 General Contact Email: firstname.lastname@example.org

-Following the success of a pump-priming event in 2022 (Ecological uniformitarianism 1), this online meeting will reunite a diverse community of earth and life scientists to discuss the stability of ecological niches.
+Following the success of a pump-priming event in 2022 (Ecological uniformitarianism – key or lock? + YouTube video-recording), this online meeting will reunite a diverse community of earth and life scientists to discuss the stability of ecological niches.
 Earth scientists have long taken the (pseudo-)uniformitarian view that niches are stable and hence that the environments of fossil organisms can be interpreted from the ecology of modern counterparts.
-Niche change is, however, demonstrated by many invasive speakers.
+Niche change is, however, demonstrated by many invasive species.
 Whether niches are stable or labile has major implications not only for interpreting past environments but also for predicting future communities in the face of ongoing climate and other environmental change.
-We invite offers of talks (deadline 12 February 2024) concerning niche stability/lability over various taxa and timescales to complement invited lectures from a set of prestigious speakers (see below).
+We invite offers of talks (deadline 29 March 2024) concerning niche stability/lability over various taxa and timescales to complement invited lectures from a set of prestigious speakers (see below).
 Online publication of the proceedings is planned under one of the Association’s titles.

 Confirmed (invited) speakers

 Paolo Albano (Anton Dohrn Zoological Station, Naples) — future species’ ranges from last-interglacial evidence

 Joanne Bennett (Australian National University) — evolution of thermal tolerance

 Kate Britton (University of Aberdeen) — reconstruction of Quaternary mammal niches